javascript-tutorial/en.javascript.info/1-js/11-async/06-promisify/article.md

 loadScriptPromise(...).then(...);
 ```

 Here we assume that the original function expects a callback with two arguments `(err, result)`.
-That's what we meet most often.
-Then our custom callbacks is exactly in the right format, and `promisify` works great for such case.
+That's what we encounter most often.
+Then our custom callback is in exactly the right format, and `promisify` works great for such a case.

 But what if the original `f` expects a callback with more arguments `callback(err, res1, res2)`?